aubreyskinner/CIDM6395/README.md

 * API creation using FastAPI and Django
 * Respository pattern implementations
 * CRUD operations and ERD modeling<br><br>
-See /SoftwareSystems/README.md for full reflection and examples.
+See [Software Systems](SoftwareSystems/README.md) for full reflection and examples.
 ####